section-engineering-education/engineering-education/articles/implementing-mvvm-architecture-in-android-using-kotlin/index.md

 This tutorial is suitable for beginners.
 Especially those who have just started learning android programming in kotlin.
 Every app needs to follow certain architectural principles.
 Failure to adhere to this requirement results in low-quality applications.
-Users will be disappointed in such applications, and the number of uninstalls will be high.
+Such applications disappoint users leading to a high number of uninstalls.
 ### Introduction
 Let's start by evaluating what android architectures existed before MVVM.
 The first component is Model View Presenter denoted by MVP.
 Though this architecture separates the business logic from the app's UI, it is not easy to implement.
 In the long-run, this can translate into high development costs.
 The second android architecture is [MVC](https://openclassrooms.com/en/courses/4661936-develop-your-first-android-application/4679186-learn-the-model-view-controller-pattern#:~:text=Most%20Android%20developers%20use%20a,apply%20to%20our%20TopQuiz%20application.).
 Just like MVP, it is also quite complex and not suitable for small projects.
 Google introduced MVVM (Model-View-ViewModel)  to resolve these challenges.
 By separating code into smaller chunks, MVVM simplifies the debugging process.
 Through this article, you'll understand MVVM architecture and implement it in an application.
 Furthermore, this article shows how to debug common errors resulting from this architecture.
 You can learn more about MVVM [here](https://developer.android.com/topic/libraries/architecture/viewmodel?gclid=Cj0KCQiA7qP9BRCLARIsABDaZzhDtIsNoyAcuVYiA3F3smhaKd4THplNIp1nDr-KGB_XWkzZxiIvrVAaAjYKEALw_wcB&gclsrc=aw.ds).

 Let's dive in!

 ### Prerequisites